astar-security/Lestat/README.md

 See the wiki for the complete guide : https://github.com/astar-security/Lestat/wiki

 ## What it does
-You give it the john-the-ripper file result of the accounts you cracked.
+You give it a file of `user:password` lines that you cracked.
 It will give you:
 - the list of the domain groups of each craked account
 - an indicator about whether a cracked account is admin or not